thiedelab/microstructureInference/README.md

-# 4DSTEMorientationMapping
+# microstructureInference

-A package designed to train a model for identifying orientations of a single crystal from 4-dimensional scanning transmission electron microscopy (4D-STEM) diffraction patterns.
+A package designed to train a model for identifying structural attributes (crystallographic orientations and phases) of a single crystal from 4-dimensional scanning transmission electron microscopy (4D-STEM) diffraction patterns.

 ![Transformer model](./images/transformer_model.png)